Sorry, you need to enable JavaScript to visit this website.

 How does mycoprotein contribute to sustainability?

 Mycoprotein production requires less land and water compared to traditional meat production, reducing its environmental impact.
+Read our first sustainability report from Naplasol and discover more on the future-proof vision we have with our Promyc® mycoproteins.

 What are the environmental benefits of mycoprotein?